-In order to maintain the relevance of these lists of occupations to the needs of the economy and to ensure the employment permits system is aligned with current labour market intelligence, the Lists are subject to twice-yearly evidence based review which involves consideration of the research and labour market intelligence undertaken by the Skills and Labour Market Research Unit (Solas), the Expert Group of Future Skills Needs, the National Skills Council, education outputs, sectoral upskilling and training initiatives and any known contextual factors (e.g., planned expansions in sectors, if known).
+In order to maintain the relevance of these lists of occupations to the needs of the economy and to ensure the employment permits system is aligned with current labour market intelligence, the lists are subject to twice-yearly evidence based review which involves consideration of the research and labour market intelligence undertaken by the Skills and Labour Market Research Unit (Solas), the Expert Group of Future Skills Needs, the National Skills Council, education outputs, sectoral upskilling and training initiatives and any known contextual factors (e.g., planned expansions in sectors, if known; Brexit; impact of Covid-19).
 The observations and input of relevant Government Departments are also incorporated in addition to the public consultation process.
-Submissions to the review process are also considered by the Interdepartmental Group on Economic Migration Policy chaired by the Department of Business, Enterprise and Innovation with membership drawn from senior officials of key Government Departments and Solas.
+Submissions to the review process are also considered by the Interdepartmental Group on Economic Migration Policy chaired by the Department of Enterprise, Trade and Employment with membership drawn from senior officials of key Government Departments and Solas.